EXCELLENCE IN APPRENTICESHIPS

 We are looking for applicants who are setting the standard for their respective industries, leading the way towards the world class workforce our country aspires to.

 Regional ceremonies took place between Tuesday 3 October and Thursday 19 October.
-Regional winners automatically become national finalists and will be invited to the national ceremony.
+Regional winners automatically became national finalists and were invited to the national ceremony.

 Monday 23 October – National finalists announced

 On Wednesday 29th November 2023, the Winners and Highly Commended of the 2023 National Apprenticeship Awards were announced at The Royal Lancaster Hotel in London.
 Check out the list of results and photographs from the night below.